 Entry to the competition for non-subscribers is $20.
 Non-subscribers enter the competition here.

 Victoria University student or staff member – free

-For students of Victoria University (in Melbourne, Australia), entry to the competition is free.
-Victoria University students and staff members can enter the competition here.
+For Victoria University students and staff, entry to the competition is free.
+VU students and staff enter the competition here.

 The Victoria University Short Story Prize is supported by Victoria University, Melbourne